 - Offer unconditional support to the victim by staying on the telephone or by accompanying the victim to the hospital if requested.

-- Mandated reporters should contact the Title IX Administrator or Human Resources upon hearing a disclosure of sexual misconduct.
-The Title IX Administrator or Human Resources will immediately offer remedies and resources based on the individual’s wishes.
+- Mandated reporters should contact the Title IX Coordinator upon hearing a disclosure of sexual misconduct, so that they can immediately offer remedies and resources based on the individual’s wishes.